zuo-ls/pytoolbed/README.md

   - generate png given latex string/read it from clipboard, the png is saved in clipboard, you can just paste.

 ### -1 others
-image reducer
+image reducer:
-resize_image according to the journels' ' requirements.
+resize_image according to the journels' requirements.